Davidson Seamount 2006 Explorers

 California State University

-Allen Andrews is the radiochemist for the Davidson Seamount Expedition 2006.
+Allen Andrews is the radiochemist for the 2006 Davidson Seamount expedition.
 His duty is to perform age determination for bamboo coral found on Davidson.
-He earned a Master of Sciences in Marine Science from Moss Landing Marine Laboratories (MLML), California State University in 1997.
-His thesis involved validating the life span of Pacific grenadier, a deep sea fish found along the west coast of the USA.
-He is currently working on a Ph.D. in Ichthyology and Fisheries Science at Rhodes University in South Africa.
+He earned an MS in marine science from Moss Landing Marine Laboratories (MLML), California State University, in 1997.
+His thesis involved validating the life span of Pacific grenadier, a deep-sea fish found along the west coast of the United States.
+He is currently working on a PhD in ichthyology and fisheries science at Rhodes University in South Africa.
 His involvement with age determination of fishes and deep-sea corals began in 1992 and has confirmed high life-spans, some more than 100 years.
 Work with deep-sea corals began with ageing red tree coral from Alaska, which led to work on deep-sea coral from Davidson Seamount and New Zealand.
 He currently manages the radiochemistry laboratory at MLML.
 Recent awards have been to validate age of orange roughy and black cardinalfish from New Zealand, and the age of red and white abalone from California.
-In addition, a preliminary investigation of age is being made for Christmas tree coral recently discovered off the Channel Islands.
+In addition, he is making a preliminary investigation of age for Christmas tree coral recently discovered off the Channel Islands.

 Associate Scientist